Live streaming technology is often shortened to just "streaming". Live streaming is the process of transmitting media in real time to remote users.

 Q: Is there an easy way to have the video player show up on the website?

-A: If you have a SimpleUpdates live stream, you just have to point people to your media page.
-Make a live streaming asset.
+A: If you have a SimpleUpdates powered website, anyone can see the live stream by visiting the media page.
 If there is a live stream running, the player will appear at the top of your media page automatically.
-You can also make a media block, and play the live instance anywhere you want on your site.
+You can also make a live streaming media block anywhere on your site, and there show the live stream.

 Q: Can we use a hardware encoder such as a tricaster or VT5?

 A: Yes, many of our customers use various hardware encoders.
 Please verify with the hardware that it can push to an RTMP stream.
 Some units call this option "flash stream" or "push flash".
 In the hardware encoder, enter your stream push url as sent to you in your welcome email when you signed up for live streaming.
 Also enter your stream user name in the account field.
 For setup instructions, check out: